Demand Occupations List Glossary

 Annual Online Job Postings, 2016

-Cumulative count of job listings posted in calendar year 2016 (Source: Burning Glass Technologies and the database of job announcements available to job seekers and workforce professionals through the New Jersey Department of Labor and Workforce Development's website).
+Cumulative count of job listings posted in calendar year 2016 (Source: Burning Glass Technologies and the database of job announcements available to jobseekers and workforce professionals through the New Jersey Department of Labor and Workforce Development's website).

 Projected Average Annual Job Openings

 Long-Term 2014-2024 & Short-Term 2016-2018:

 In accordance with the United States Department of Labor’s Employment and Training Administration (DOLETA), all states are required to develop employment projections for a ten- and two-year cycle.
 These projections, along with the methodology used in their development can be found at Industry and Occupational Employment Projections.